AdaCore/spark2014/lrm/source/packages.rst

    with
       Refined_State => (C1 => Actual_State)
    is
-      -- C1 may not be denoted here - only Actual_State
+      -- C1 shall not be denoted here - only Actual_State
       -- but Q.Hidden_State may be denoted
       Actual_State : Integer;